- “Champions of Florida’s Middle Class”

 That’s why for the fifth consecutive year Progress Florida has recognized a group of Florida legislators as “Champions of Florida’s Middle Class” for their unwavering support on behalf of Florida’s working families.

-While there are a number of legislators who fight to protect and expand the middle class in Florida, there were 15 who stood out by voting the right way 100 percent of the time on the critical bills that impact everyday Floridians this past legislative session.
+While there are a number of legislators who fight to protect and expand the middle class in Florida, there were 15 who stood out this past legislative session by voting the right way 100 percent of the time on the critical bills that affect everyday Floridians.

 Those lawmakers championed a range of issues including expanding access to health care, stopping political interference in women’s access to reproductive health care, standing up for our local public schools, and opposing a budget that, among other things, failed to close Florida’s health care coverage gap or adequately fund land and water conservation as voters mandated under Amendment 1.